Sonik-zirael/girlspower/README.md

 ### Overview

 To start using website you need to register.
+Motivation: this site is a good solution for everyday girls' problems like cooking healty food or weight control.
+We connect everything and placed it in one place.
 Features of the website:
 -   Change your `weight` in order to control it
 -   Automatically calculated `body mass index`